Robotic-Decision-Making-Lab/ardusub_driver/README.md

 The main features of the ArduSub driver include

-* thruster_hardware: A ros2_control hardware interface that enables individual
+* `thruster_hardware`: A ros2_control hardware interface that enables individual
   thruster-level control in simulation or on hardware.
 This can be used alongside projects like [auv_controllers](https://github.com/Robotic-Decision-Making-Lab/auv_controllers) to control marine robots.
-* ardusub_manager: A high-level node that simplifies ROS 2 integration with marine vehicles by providing interfaces for tasks like setting the interval at which MAVLINK messages are published by the autopilot.
+* `ardusub_manager`: A high-level node that simplifies ROS 2 integration with marine vehicles by providing interfaces for tasks like setting the interval at which MAVLINK messages are published by the autopilot.